-Now that COVID-19 vaccines are beginning to trickle out of healthcare settings and into the general community, many people are wondering which vaccine they should get when it’s their turn in line.
+Now that COVID-19 vaccines are making their way into the general community, many people are wondering which vaccine they should get when it’s their turn in line.
 The one that comes in one dose or two?
 66 percent vs. 95 percent effective?
 One that uses mRNA or DNA?

 The short answer is, it doesn’t matter.

 “The more important thing is to get a vaccine.
 It doesn’t matter which one.
 Just get it,” said Dixie Harris, MD, a pulmonologist at Intermountain Healthcare.
 “Any vaccine is better than no vaccine, according to the data I’m seeing.”

 All the vaccines we’re hearing about in the news have shown tremendous promise.
 The vaccines, commonly referred to by their makers’ names, include drugs from:

 - Janssen, from Johnson & Johnson (authorized for use)

 - AstraZeneca (in final clinical trials in the United States; already in use in Canada and the United Kingdom);

 These vaccines have reported efficacy of between 66 and 95 percent in clinical trials.
 While that seems like a pretty big spread, it’s important to remember that numbers don’t tell the whole story.

 Some of the vaccine trials measured the ability to prevent only serious illness, while others looked at success in preventing any signs of illness, including mild ones.
 Another difference is that earlier vaccines may not have been used on the newly emerging variants of the virus, while more recent trials have had to contend with more than one strain of virus.
 Stacking up their success rates is like comparing apples to oranges.

 The most important thing is this: All the drugs have so far have shown a remarkable ability to prevent serious illness, hospitalization, and death from COVID-19, and that’s what really matters.